-16.4 The supervisor requires the insurer to have a risk appetite statement that:

-- articulates the aggregate level and types of risk the insurer is willing to assume within its risk capacity to achieve its financial and strategic objectives, and business plan; - takes into account all relevant and material categories of risk and their interdependencies of the insurer's current and target risk profiles; and - is operationalised in its business strategy and day-to-day operations through a more granular risk limits structure. - 16.4.1 An insurer's risk appetite statement should include qualitative statements as well as quantitative measures expressed relative to earnings, capital, risk measures, liquidity and other relevant measures as appropriate. - 16.4.2 Qualitative statements should: - complement quantitative measures; - set the overall tone for the insurer's approach to risk taking; and - articulate clearly the motivations for taking on or avoiding certain types of risks, products, country/regional exposures, or other categories. - 16.4.3 Risk appetite may not necessarily be expressed in a single document.
+- 16.4 The supervisor requires the insurer to have a risk appetite statement that: - articulates the aggregate level and types of risk the insurer is willing to assume within its risk capacity to achieve its financial and strategic objectives, and business plan; - takes into account all relevant and material categories of risk and their interdependencies within the insurer's current and target risk profiles; and - is operationalised in its business strategy and day-to-day operations through a more granular risk limits structure. - 16.4.1 An insurer's risk appetite statement should include qualitative statements as well as quantitative measures expressed relative to earnings, capital, risk measures, liquidity and other relevant measures as appropriate. - 16.4.2 Qualitative statements should: - complement quantitative measures;

+- set the overall tone for the insurer's approach to risk taking; and - articulate clearly the motivations for taking on or avoiding certain types of risks, products, country/regional exposures, or other categories. - 16.4.3 Risk appetite may not necessarily be expressed in a single document.
 However the way it is expressed should provide the insurer's Board with a coherent and holistic, yet concise and easily understood, view of the insurer's risk appetite. - 16.4.4 The supervisor should require risk capacity of the insurer to include the consideration of regulatory capital requirements, economic capital, liquidity and operational environment. - 16.4.5 The risk appetite statement should give clear guidance to operational management on the level of risk to which the insurer is prepared to be exposed and the limits of risk to which they are able to expose the insurer.
 It should also be communicated across and within the insurer to facilitate entrenching the risk appetite into the insurer's risk culture. - 16.4.6 An insurer should consider how to embed these limits in its ongoing operations.
 This may be achieved by expressing limits in a way that can be measured and monitored as part of ongoing operations.
 Stress testing may provide an insurer with a tool to help ascertain whether the limits are suitable for its business.

-- 16.4.7 An insurance legal entity's risk appetite statement should define risk limits taking into account all of the group risks it faces as a result of membership of a group to the extent that they are relevant and material to the insurance legal entity. - 16.4.8 Group limits should give the Board and Senior Management of an insurance legal entity clear guidance on the level of risk which the insurance group is prepared to take and the limits to which the insurance legal entity is able to expose the insurance group during the course of its business.

-CF 16.4.a The group-wide supervisor requires the group-wide ERM framework to establish and maintain processes to communicate its risk appetite internally and externally.

-CF 16.4.a.1 The granularity of disclosure may differ between internal and external communication.
+- 16.4.7 An insurance legal entity's risk appetite statement should define risk limits taking into account all of the group risks it faces to the extent that they are relevant and material to the insurance legal entity. - 16.4.8 When creating a risk limits structure at the insurance legal entity level, the entity's Board and Senior Management should take into account risk limits at the group level. - CF 16.4.a The group-wide supervisor requires the group-wide ERM framework to establish and maintain processes to communicate its risk appetite internally and externally. - CF 16.4.a.1 The granularity of disclosure may differ between internal and external communication.

-Asset-liability management, investment and underwriting policies
+Asset-liability management, investment, and underwriting policies and liquidity risk management

-- 16.5 The supervisor requires the insurer's ERM framework to include an explicit asset-liability management (ALM) policy that clearly specifies the nature, role and extent of ALM activities and their relationship with product development, pricing functions and investment management. - 16.5.1 The insurer's ERM framework should include an explicit ALM policy that sets out how: - the investment and liability strategies allow for the interaction between assets and liabilities; - the liability cash flows will be met by the cash inflows; and - the economic valuation of assets and liabilities will change under an appropriate range of different scenarios.
+- 16.5 The supervisor requires the insurer's ERM framework to include an explicit asset-liability management (ALM) policy which specifies the nature, role and extent of ALM activities and their relationship with product development, pricing functions and investment management. - 16.5.1 As appropriate, the ALM policy should set out how:

+- the investment and liability strategies allow for the interaction between assets and liabilities; - the liability cash flows will be met by the cash inflows; and - the economic valuation of assets and liabilities will change under a range of different scenarios.